Meet YOLO26: next-gen vision AI.

 Fig 5.
 The Ultralytics team wrapping up an inspiring day at YOLO Vision 2025.

 The day wrapped with an after-party, where participants had the chance to relax and continue networking.
-It was a moment to reflect, recharge, and look ahead to the next chapter of innovation in Vision AI.
+It was a moment to reflect, recharge, and look ahead to the next chapter of innovation in vision AI.

 YOLO Vision 2025 was a celebration of ideas, innovation, and community.
-The launch of Ultralytics YOLO26 set the stage, followed by engaging talks on edge deployment and human-centric AI that highlighted the rapid progress of Vision AI and its growing impact on the world.
+The launch of Ultralytics YOLO26 set the stage, followed by engaging talks on edge deployment and human-centric AI that highlighted the rapid progress of vision AI and its growing impact on the world.

 In addition to keynote sessions, the event brought people together.
 Researchers, developers, and enthusiasts shared experiences, sparked meaningful conversations, and explored new possibilities for the future.
 The event ended on a high note, with participants excited about the future of Ultralytics YOLO models and computer vision.